arcanis/typanion/website/docs/getting-started.md

 }
 ```

-Finally, you can instruct Clipanion to coerce values into the expected types if possible:
+Finally, you can instruct Typanion to coerce values into the expected types if possible:

 ```ts
 const coercions: t.Coercion[] = [];